 If you're thinking about buying an investment property and renting the units out to tenants, whether it's a small scale operation like a two flat house or a large scale one like a high rise tower full of condominiums, you need to familiarize yourself with your rights and responsibilities before going ahead.

 As the landlord, you will be responsible for choosing your applicants and outlining what you will expect in terms of payment and time of residency from them.
 While you cannot discriminate against tenants based on race, gender, religion, or orientation, you are not required to accept everyone who sees your ad in the real estate listings.
 You can collect references, as well as some credit and income information and impose deposit of one month's rent.
 Once you and they have come to an agreement you must supply them with your contact information and a copy of their tenancy rights.
 Tenancy agreement definition can be found here

 Maintaining Your Property

 You are responsible for maintaining the building, units, and landscaping.
 Landlords are permitted to hold tenants responsible for cleaning the property, however, and for repairing any damage they caused.
 Landlords are also responsible for snow removal and ensuring the heat in the winter is 20 degrees Celsius.
 If you fall down in your duties you still have the right to collect rent from the tenant, however be aware that the tenant can ask the tenancy board to intervene and force you to do so.
 You are not required to do renovations unless the unit is not fit for habitation.
-For major repairs and renovations the landlord is responsible for calling upon experts such as Borman Construction Renovation Contractors who will ensure the updates meet code and safety is a priority.
+For major repairs and renovations the landlord is responsible for calling upon experts who will ensure the updates meet code and safety is a priority.